michaelsayala/splunk-boss-soc/README.md

 # Splunk Boss of the SOC

-I will use this repository for my notes and writeu-ups to complete the free BOTS workshop offered by Splunk.
+I will use this repository for my notes and write-ups to complete the free BOTS workshop offered by Splunk.

 ## Workshop Overview